 Transition with adjustment counselor to process behavior and to make up work.
+May include written reflection and education.

-- Notification to police. - Counseling where necessary
+Notification to police.

+Counseling where necessary

 Fighting

 You may not fight, push, trip or hit another student or staff member.
 If someone tries to start a fight with you, do not hit back.
 Seek help from an adult.
 Violation of this rule will result in parental notification and one or more of the following: